Terraform the Hard Way

 Common approach

 If you're just running Terraform, the common approach is a scheduled GitHub Action that runs terraform plan -detailed-exitcode per root module on a cron, posts the diff to a Slack channel, and opens a PR or ticket on a non-zero exit code.
 That works on day one.
 The failure mode it ages into is that there's no policy distinguishing drift that should auto-reconcile from drift that should page someone — so every drift gets the same treatment, which after a quarter is "ignored."
-The Slack channel is read by nobody, the cron is owned by whoever set it up, and driftctl (the tool most teams reached for to enrich the diff) has been in maintenance mode since 2023.
+The Slack channel and cron get whatever attention the original author still has cycles for, and driftctl (the tool many teams reached for to enrich the diff) has been in maintenance mode since 2023.

 Either way, the reconciliation-policy layer — auto-revert vs. ticket vs. block-the-deploy vs. page on-call, plus who's allowed to override any of those at 2 a.m. — is additional tooling on top of terraform plan.
 You build it yourself, or you pay for a SaaS that does it for you (Terraform Cloud, Spacelift, env0, Scalr, others).
 The choice is real, but the layer doesn't disappear.